-To known the love of a dog is an honor in itself.
+To have known the love of a dog is an honour in itself.
 They fill voids, craters and abysses, some even unknown to ourselves.
-These totems of unconditional love and loyalty don’t just share our living rooms but lives as well.
+These totems of unconditional love and loyalty don’t just share our living rooms but live as well.
 Alas, their lives are too short.

 Anyone who has had pets knows that when time comes, which eventually does, no matter how hard you try to keep it’s cruel hands away, you can only grieve over what you once held so dear.